grafana/loki/docs/sources/clients/promtail/configuration.md

 ## Example Static Config without targets

-While promtail may have been named for the prometheus service discovery code, that same code works very well for tailing logs without containers or container environments directly on virtual machines or bare metal.
+While Promtail may have been named for the prometheus service discovery code, that same code works very well for tailing logs without containers or container environments directly on virtual machines or bare metal.

 ```yaml
 server: